lnxpy/pyaction/docs/tutorial.md

 In a workflow, you may want your action to accept some data to work on.
 It can be done using the `pyaction.io.read()` function.
 It takes the variable name and looks inside the environment to find the corresponding value.

-In the following job step showcase, we're sending an API endpoint URL to our action and receiving it from that other side.
+In the following job step showcase, we're sending an API endpoint URL to our action and receiving it from the other side.

 ```yaml title=".github/workflows/ci.yml"
 steps: